-During London Craft Week, Made in Japan Project and The Creation of Japan will hold a one-day crafting exhibition at the Daiwa Anglo-Japanese Foundation.
-The exhibition highlights the variety of Japanese materials and techniques used to create hand-crafted pieces.
-Taiyo Nakazato, 18th generation potter of Hirado Kosho Danemon Kiln, will demonstrate the techniques of Mikawachi ceramics, traditional porcelain with a 400 year old history.
+During London Craft Week, Made in Japan Project and The Creation of Japan held a one-day crafting exhibition at the Daiwa Anglo-Japanese Foundation.
+The exhibition highlighted the variety of Japanese materials and techniques used to create hand-crafted pieces.
+Taiyo Nakazato, 18th generation potter of Hirado Kosho Danemon Kiln, demonstrated the techniques of Mikawachi ceramics, traditional porcelain with a 400 year old history.
 The porcelain was originally made by Korean masters brought to Japan, and originated in the Edo Period from Mikawachi, Nagasaki Prefecture.

-The event is organised in a collaboration with London Craft Week.
+The event was organised in a collaboration with London Craft Week.

 The Creation of Japan